-This is probably the biggest fallback for most people, wanting to make a difference but not go bankrupt because of grocery shopping.
-My friend recently went to a zero waste shop here in Victoria, and she couldn’t believe the markup on some of the items and double in price than in the supermarket.
+This is probably the biggest fallback for most people wanting to make a difference but not go bankrupt because of grocery shopping.
+My friend recently went to a zero waste shop here in Victoria, and she couldn’t believe the markup on some of the items and doubled in price in the supermarket.
 However, if you use code zerowasteman at checkout, you will get a 10% discount.

 But why is that?

 Regardless most of these online stores offer discounts or deals, and the products you are buying are of higher quality and last longer.
-Plus something that becomes more and more important is they are better for our health.
-With everything wrapped in plastic we also ingest it.
-The less plastic you can have in your life the less you have in your body.
+Plus something that has become more and more important is they are better for our health.
+With everything wrapped in plastic, we also ingest it.
+The less plastic you can have in your life, the less you have in your body.
 For me, that is one of the biggest incentives, especially with a young child.

 Buy less crap, have less crap in your body = stay healthy and strong.

 Zero-waste Stores in The United States

 is on a mission to become the sustainability version of Amazon.

 Earth Hero has got you if you are looking for a nice gift or want to get a new toothbrush.
 Carefully select products that have only the best intention for you and the planet in mind.
 Make it on the website of Earth Hero.